Ellen Call Long: Memorialization

 After the Civil War, drawing inspiration from other southern cities, the Ladies Memorial Association of Tallahassee was founded in 1866.
 According to a history she wrote several years later, Long was offered the leadership to the organization when it formed but declined, citing a planned extended absence and her past as a unionist possibly interfering with the goals of the organization.
 Initially listed as a "foreign agent" of the organization, she would eventually take over as its president.
-It was the first such group founded in Florida and one of the earliest founded in the south.
-Initially formed to reclaim Confederate burials and commemorate the Confederate dead, the women's memorial associations that formed in the south often held elaborate annual graveside ceremonies.
-These ceremonies usually involved laying flowers and wreaths on the headstones of Confederate veterans and served as the direct inspiration of what became Decoration Day in the north, now known as Memorial Day.
-The Ladies Memorial Association of Tallahassee primarily focused on erecting a monument memorializing Florida's Confederate casualties, but it soon expanded its mission to raise money for veterans, engage in public outreach, and petition for state recognition of Confederate Memorial Day.
-Beginning in 1867, a year after most other cities in the South established April 26 as memorial day, the women of the Tallahassee Association also adopted April 26 as an annual day of observance for the Confederate veterans in what was later called Confederate Memorial Day, which the state of Florida later recognized.
+It was the first group founded in Florida and one of the earliest in the Southern United States.
+Initially formed to reclaim Confederate burials and commemorate the Confederate dead, the women's memorial associations that formed in the Southern United States often held elaborate annual graveside ceremonies.
+These ceremonies usually involved laying flowers and wreaths on the headstones of Confederate veterans and served as the direct inspiration for what became Decoration Day in the north, now known as Memorial Day.
+The Ladies Memorial Association of Tallahassee primarily focused on erecting a monument memorializing Florida's Confederate casualties.
+Still, it soon expanded its mission to raise money for veterans, engage in public outreach, and petition for state recognition of Confederate Memorial Day.
+Beginning in 1867, a year after most other cities in the Southern United States established April 26 as memorial day, the women of the Tallahassee Association also adopted April 26 as an annual day of observance for the Confederate veterans in what was later called Confederate Memorial Day, which the state of Florida later recognized.

-As Ellen Call Long later wrote on the Ladies Memorial Association:
+As Ellen Call Long later wrote of the Ladies Memorial Association: